 Q&A

-1. What inspires you the most when you start a new painting?
-And what techniques do you use?
+1. What techniques do you use?

 I typically work with water-based paints such as ink and acrylics, as I enjoy the freedom they provide for quick, fluid application.
 I’m drawn to the immediacy of these mediums, which allow me to work rapidly and layer efficiently.
 One of my favorite techniques is using a hairdryer to speed up the drying process, enabling me to apply multiple layers in a short amount of time.
 This method creates a dynamic interplay between the layers, often revealing unexpected textures and effects as the paint dries in various stages.
 The ability to build up layers quickly while maintaining a sense of fluidity and movement in my work is something I find incredibly satisfying.
 It’s all about creating an environment where the painting can evolve swiftly, while still allowing for the depth and complexity I strive for in each piece.